 How to Keep a Dog Happy and Healthy in a Small Apartment

-Living in a small apartment can be tough for a few different reasons.
+Living in a small urban apartment can be tough for several reasons.
 For one, minimal storage space requires either fewer belongings or some serious innovative thinking.
 For another, it’s difficult to host get-togethers in a place where only a few people can hang out comfortably.

 But add a dog to the scenario, and small-apartment living becomes even more challenging.
 Big or small, many dogs are comfortable living in apartments, but there are still steps their owners should take every day to keep them happy and healthy.